 The Resolve Road Conflicts tool adjusts line features to ensure that they are graphically distinguishable when symbolized at the output scale.
 More than one layer can be assessed and processed at a time.
 It is very important that the geometry of the input features is correctly established for the tool to maintain the relationship of the features as they coexist in a transportation network.
 Take note of the following input data requirements and suggestions:

-This tool operates by assessing graphic conflicts of symbolized features.
-The symbology extent and the reference scale are considered in conjunction with one another.
-Run this tool only after you have finalized the appearance of your symbols, and ensure that the reference scale corresponds to the final intended output scale.
+This tool assesses graphic conflicts of symbolized features.
+The symbology extent and the reference scale are used in conjunction with one another.
+Run this tool only after you have finalized the appearance of the symbols, and ensure that the reference scale corresponds to the final intended output scale.

 An error will occur if line and outline symbol widths equal zero.
-To eliminate certain features from display, consider using a definition query on the layer.
+To eliminate certain features from display, use a definition query on the layer.

 Features detected with symbol widths equal to zero are written to a log file named NoLineWidth#.txt (where # is a numeral that increases incrementally with each log file generated).